Professional Security

 If I moved to another state, can I apply immediately for citizenship?

-You must reside in your state at least three months before applying for naturalization in the immigration office at your place of residence.
+You must reside in your state for at least three months before applying for naturalization in the immigration office at your place of residence.

 Can I reserve the citizenship of another country?